suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 * There are a large number of people in our data that do not have a __partner__.
 * There is a __large portion__ of our data that contains missing values.
-* We find that the __number of people__ who defaulted on a loan are __significantly__ lower than the people who did not default on a loan.
+* We find that the __number of people__ who defaulted on a loan are __significantly__ lower than the number of people who did not default on a loan.
 Therefore, __class balancing__ should be done before giving the data to the __ML models__ for prediction.
-* Based on the salary amounts, it could be seen that a large portion of people have salaries ranging from about __$1,00,000 - $1,40,000__.
-There are also few people who make about __$8,00,000__ but they are outliers in the data.
+* Based on the salary amounts, it could be seen that a large portion of people has salaries ranging from about __$1,00,000 - $1,40,000__.
+There are also a few people who make about __$8,00,000__ but they are outliers in the data.
 * It could also be seen that a large number of people have taken a loan or credit of about __$2,50,000__.
 There are very few people (outliers) who have taken a loan of about __$20,00,000__.
 * We have data that contains a lot of __missing values__.
 Therefore, we can either take into account the __imputation methods__ or __remove__ the features that contain more than __80 percent__ as missing values.

 ## Sampling Methods

-Since we are dealing with the data that is not balanced, it is important to performing the balancing especially for the minority class which in our case is possibility that a person might default on a loan.
+Since we are dealing with data that is not balanced, it is important to perform the balancing, especially for the minority class which in our case is the possibility that a person might default on a loan.
 We use various sampling techniques such as __SMOTE__ and __Random sampling__ to get the best outputs from the machine learning models.

 * [__RandomOverSampler__](https://imbalanced-learn.org/stable/references/generated/imblearn.over_sampling.RandomOverSampler.html)
 * [__TomekLinks__](https://imbalanced-learn.org/stable/references/generated/imblearn.under_sampling.TomekLinks.html)